3bit-techs/grafana-dashboards/README.md

 # grafana-dashboards
-Custom grafana dashboards to for various purposes
+Custom grafana dashboards for various purposes

 This repository is used to store custom public Grafana Dashboards.